wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-geospatial.md

       "id": "WakefieldFamily"
     }]

 If you include spatial indexing in your indexing policy, then "distance queries" will be served efficiently through the index.
 For more details on spatial indexing, please see the section below.
 If you don't have a spatial index for the specified paths, you can still perform spatial queries by specifying `x-ms-documentdb-query-enable-scan` request header with the value set to "true".
-In .NET, this can be done by passing the optional **FeedOptions** argument to queries with [EnableScanInQuery](https://msdn.microsoft.com/library/microsoft.azure.documents.client.feedoptions.enablescaninquery.aspx#P:Microsoft.Azure.Documents.Client.FeedOptions.EnableScanInQuery) set to true.
+In .NET, this can be done by passing the optional **FeedOptions** argument to queries with <!-- deleted by customization [EnableScanInQuery](https://msdn.microsoft.com/zh-cn/library/microsoft.azure.documents.client.feedoptions.enablescaninquery.aspx#P:Microsoft.Azure.Documents.Client.FeedOptions.EnableScanInQuery) --><!-- keep by customization: begin --> [EnableScanInQuery](https://msdn.microsoft.com/library/microsoft.azure.documents.client.feedoptions.enablescaninquery.aspx#P:Microsoft.Azure.Documents.Client.FeedOptions.EnableScanInQuery) <!-- keep by customization: end --> set to true.

 ST_WITHIN can be used to check if a point lies within a polygon.
 Commonly polygons are used to represent boundaries like zip codes, state boundaries, or natural formations.
 Again if you include spatial indexing in your indexing policy, then "within" queries will be served efficiently through the index.

 Polygon arguments in ST_WITHIN can contain only a single ring, i.e. the polygons must not contain holes in them.
-Check the [DocumentDB limits](documentdb-limits.md) for the maximum number of points allowed in a polygon for an ST_WITHIN query.
+Check the [DocumentDB <!-- deleted by customization limits](/documentation/articles/documentdb-limits) --><!-- keep by customization: begin --> limits](documentdb-limits.md) <!-- keep by customization: end --> for the maximum number of points allowed in a polygon for an ST_WITHIN query.

 **Query**